Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 </br>

-- Composed by only the data used in the state transition with the relative inclusion proof
+- Composed of only the data used in the state transitions of the block being validated
 <!-- .element: class="fragment" data-fragment-index="2" -->
-- This makes the biggest limitation of the PoV (max 5MiB)
+- This makes up the majority of the data in a collation (max 5MiB)
 <!-- .element: class="fragment" data-fragment-index="3" -->

 Notes: